KaloudasDev/FiveM-SteamVerifier/README.md

 - [x] Clean and clear kick messages (`deferrals.done(...)`)
 - [x] Easy integration with any FiveM server
 - [x] Minimal resource usage with zero performance impact
-- [ ] More Features to come in the future...
+- [ ] More features to come in the future...

 ## ⚙️ How it works
 The script hooks into the `playerConnecting` event and inspects the player’s identifiers for a valid `steam:` ID.
 If none is found, the connection is rejected.